The Rick Beato Debate: A Signal for the Future of Intellectual Property

 By: George Karalexis & Donna Budica

-At its core, Ten2 Media is a rights management company.
-One of the most important responsibilities our clients trust us with is protecting and enforcing their IP rights.
-But in today’s digital landscape, that responsibility isn’t black and white.
+That responsibility isn’t always black and white.
 As UGC becomes one of the most powerful drivers of music discovery and exposure, we have to constantly rethink how we approach enforcement.
-The challenge is making sure we’re defending value while also enabling “value-add” creators — people whose work expands awareness, builds community, and ultimately strengthens the catalog we’re here to protect.
+The challenge is making sure we’re defending value while also enabling “value add” from creators, people whose work expands awareness, builds community, and ultimately strengthens catalog that we actively protect.

 The Rights Holder’s Imperative

-Rights holders like UMG are responsible for safeguarding artists’ work and protecting revenue streams.
+Rights holders like UMG are stewards of legacy and catalog, designed to steadfastly protect any and all revenue streams.
 Automated enforcement tools have become essential in a world with billions of uploads annually.
 At the same time, rights holders are hiring influencers to generate content and hope for virality.
 While this can drive engagement, it does not replace the value of creators who organically produce additive content.

 • Mandate: Rights holders act as stewards of creativity, ensuring that artists are compensated and that unauthorized uses do not erode long-term value.